| The following history of IMTA was presented by Dr Marty Wiskoff at the 50th - jubilee - conference

 influence.
 The issue of a permanent position on the Steering Committee to ensure continuity from year to

+year was discussed but rejected in 2002.
 I agree with the Steering Committee decision, and I think that IMTA should continue to evolve as

 it has been doing, both in the internationalizing of the organization and in the expansion of our website.